carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * You can choose to use either or both of the Pico's SPIs.
 * To add a second SD card on the same SPI, connect it in parallel, except that it will need a unique GPIO for the Card Select/Slave Select (CSn) and another for Card Detect (CD) (optional).
 * Wires should be kept short and direct.
 SPI operates at HF radio frequencies.

+### Pull Up Resistors
+* The SPI MISO (DO on SD card, SPIx RX on Pico) is open collector (or tristate).
+It should be pulled up.
+The Pico internal gpio_pull_up is weak: around 56uA or 60kΩ.
+You might to add an external pull up resistor of around ~5-10kΩ to 3.3v, depending on the SD card and the SPI baud rate.
+* The SPI Slave Select (SS), or Chip Select (CS) line enables one SPI slave of possibly multiple slaves on the bus.
+It's best to pull CS up so that it doesn't float before the Pico GPIO is initialized.

 ## Firmware:
 * Follow instructions in [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) to set up the development environment.